-KNKX takes meteorologist Cliff Mass off the air after he likens some Seattle protesters to Germany’s Brownshirts on infamous Kristallnacht
+KNKX takes meteorologist Cliff Mass off the air after he likens recent Seattle protests to Germany’s Kristallnacht

 Mass, who is Jewish, said he wrote his blog post after being “deeply moved when I took a walk around the city.”
 He said the shattered windows and empty, boarded-up businesses he saw reminded him of the infamous November night when German paramilitary officers and rioters broke the windows of 7,000 Jewish-owned businesses.

-He said Friday his point was to advocate against violence and destruction, and that Seattle needs strong leadership and not police defunding.
+He said Friday he believes Seattle needs strong leadership and not police defunding.

 He also said, had he not used the words “Kritallnacht” and “Brownshirts,” he suspects the reaction would have been different.